aydakikio/DialogueQuest/CONTRIBUTING.md

 > Here is the ways that increase your chance for being accepted your pull request:
 > * Plaese update the document for any afftect by your changes
 > * Make a clear discription for each part of your changes and their work
+> * Using Regions in code for each feature

 ## How to Share your Ideas